Amazing Rock n’ Roll Debuts

 6- Guns n’ Roses – Appetite for Destruction

-Welcome to the Jungle by Guns n’ Roses set off a buzz for a new band not seen since Van Halen nine years prior.
+Welcome to the Jungle by Guns n’ Roses set off a buzz for a new generation of music fans not seen since Van Halen nine years prior.
 An incredible collection of high energy songs with tremendous crossover appeal in the the era of MTV, where the grass is green and the girls are pretty.

 7- Pearl Jam – Ten

-Sitting in a Palo Alto pub in 1991, a brand new band, Pearl Jam played over the radio.
-We rushed out to buy the CD and spent the next few months listening incessantly.
+Sitting in a Palo Alto pub back in 1991, a brand new band, Pearl Jam played over the radio.
+Immediately, we rushed out to buy the CD, while spent the next few months incessantly spinning it up.
 A recent listen reminded these ears of all the youthful energy and terrific songs that ooze out of this album.
 Grunge?
 C’mon, let’s just call it what it really is — one of the best rock debut albums ever.

 8 – Crosby, Stills, Nash, and Young – Deja Vu

-With the addition of Neil Young, Deja Vu becomes a debut album.
+With the addition of Neil Young, Deja Vu becomes a debut album of veterans with Crosby, Stills, & Nash.
 A cover-to-cover masterpiece incorporating the famed harmonies of CSN with Neil Young’s visceral guitar and coarse edge.
 Revisiting this album is like stepping into a time machine back to the beginning of the 1970’s.
 Capture the sound of the times, whether you were there or not.
 A true gem.

 Agree, disagree?
 What amazing debut albums deserve to be on this list that we overlooked?
 Let us know!